jpohlmeyer/netzwerkprogrammierung-2020/README.md

 The documentation is also published on gitlab pages [here](http://jpohlmeyer.pages.ub.uni-bielefeld.de/netzwerkprogrammierung-2020/netzwerkprogrammierung/).

-It can further be build locally with the following command:
+It can further be build locally with the following command: (Additionally requires pdoc3)

 ```shell script
 pdoc3 --html -o docs netzwerkprogrammierung